Spain national rugby union team: 2010–present

 Spain playing Classic All Blacks at Metropolitano Stadium in 2022.

 Spain missed the qualification for the 2011 Rugby World Cup in New Zealand, this time struggling through their fixtures.
 They lost 8 of their 10 fixtures, beating only Germany those two times, and missed out on advancing to the next round of qualifying.

 Spain entered the top 20 in the IRB ranking in February 2013 for the first time following a 25–18 win over the higher ranked Georgia making headlines with semi-pro back Jack Rowland making a surprising call up, due to both fly-half and first team inside center pulling out with injury moments before the squad was announces.
 Rowland a last moment replacement scoring 12 out of the 25 points on his international debut.
 Surprising ranked Georgia first time in 29 years with a victory.
 Spain remained in the top 20 throughout the year, ending 2013 ranked 19th.
 Despite this, the 2015 campaign was similarly disastrous, winning only two of their games as well as two draws.
 This led to a restructure of the makeup and strategies of the FER.
 Spain has recently participated in the World Rugby Nations Cup and the 2014 IRB Tbilisi Cup.

-The 2019 qualifying saw the team markedly improve; in 2017 they beat Germany, Russia and Belgium, and lost narrowly to Romania at home.
+The 2019 qualifying saw the team markedly improve; in 2017 they beat Germany, Russia and Belgium, and lost narrowly to Romania away from home.
 The Spaniards started 2018 with great fortune, as they defeated Russia on their home soil for the first time since 2002, and defeated Romania for the first time since 2012.
 With both of these victories, Spain led their qualifying group and looked set for a possible qualification at the 2019 Rugby World Cup, but a defeat at Belgium in the last round, and a heavy deduction of points because of fielding of ineligible players, ended their hopes.

 A similar outcome occurred in 2022 when the team initially qualified for the 2023 Rugby World Cup after wins over direct rivals Romania and Portugal, but was later disqualified due to fielding a player who didn't meet the selection criteria.
 This second expulsion resulted in many veteran players abandoning the national team and the Spanish side struggled to get good results in the 2023 rugby championship campaign.
 With heavy defeats against Georgia and Portugal and a narrow home defeat to Romania.

 After a win over Switzerland on 9 February 2025 in the Rugby Europe championship, Spain qualified for the 2027 Men's Rugby World Cup.